izaowl/CV/README.md

 - I am an avid consumer of knowledge, currently reading Bllod and Ruins, The Great Imperial War 1931-1945 and listening to Andrew Huberman Science podcasts

 ## Languages
-I a mbilingual with a Mother toungue Polish.
+I am bilingual with a Mother toungue Polish.
 I can also speak basic Russian and understand Ukrainian and Slovakian.

 ##
 <h3 align="center">Languages and Tools</h3>